giellalt/giellalt.github.io/CorpusResources.md

 <img src="images/under-construction-symbol-icon.svg" alt="Under construction icon" height="60">
 **_Under construction._**

 This page contains a dynamically built list of all corpus repositories.
+For each language, there are two corpora, *corpus-lang-orig* and *corpus-lang*, where the former contains original files and metadata and the latter contains the corpus in text (xml) format.

 Private repositories are not listed.

 ## Overview